jupyterhub/repo2docker/docs/source/use/extend-community-image.md

 [Here's a repository that demonstrates how to do this using the `repo2docker` github action](https://github.com/2i2c-org/example-inherit-from-community-image).
 Below is a summary of the most important parts.

-An [`environment.yml` file](https://github.com/2i2c-org/example-inherit-from-community-image/blob/main/environment.yml) defines **only the extra things to install** in addition to the upstream image.
+A [local `environment.yml` file](https://github.com/2i2c-org/example-inherit-from-community-image/blob/main/environment.yml) defines **only the extra things to install** in addition to the upstream image.

 ```{code-block}
 :caption: environment.yml